swanandi-bhende/swanandi-bhende/README.md

 ---

-I am a second-year student in India pursuing a Bachelor of Technology in Computer Science.
-I have been active in the Web3 space for over a year, initially as a research and community member, and now focusing on dev.

-I have participated in multiple Web3 hackathons such as ETH Global New Delhi, ETH Online, Somnia Data Streams Hackathon, and more.
-I also have experience working within the Ethereum ecosystem.

-My work revolves around building intelligent, decentralized solutions that blend machine learning, automation, and blockchain to create scalable and impactful products.
+I am a CS student and my work revolves around building intelligent, decentralized solutions that blend artificial intelligence, machine learning and blockchain to create scalable and impactful products.